MicrosoftDocs/azure-docs/articles/container-apps/blue-green-deployment.md

 [Blue/Green Deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html) is a software release strategy that aims to minimize downtime and reduce the risk associated with deploying new versions of an application.
 In a blue/green deployment, two identical environments, referred to as "blue" and "green," are set up.
 One environment (blue) is running the current application version and one environment (green) is running the new application version.

-Once testing complete in the green environment, the live traffic is directed to the environment, and the blue environment is used to deploy a new application version during next deployment cycle.
+Once green environment is completely tested, the live traffic is directed to it, and the blue environment is used to deploy a new application version during next deployment cycle.

 You can enable blue/green deployment in Azure Container Apps by combining [container apps revisions](revisions.md), [traffic weights](traffic-splitting.md), and [revision labels](revisions.md#revision-labels).